 In 2013, Loyola established a new teaching award, the First-Year Seminar Excellence in Teaching Award, to acknowledge instructors who are exemplars of successful First-Year Seminar teachers, as demonstrated by both their course design and by their classroom environment.
 Effective First-Year Seminar instructors create courses that examine an issue from multiple perspectives, prepare students for academic success, ignite a passion for critical inquiry, and foster a deeper understanding of the Jesuit ideals of social justice.
-The two recipients of the inaugural award are Dr. Phil Dynia for his seminar, "Political Satire: Speaking Truthiness to Power," and Dr. Brad Petitfils for his seminar, "iBrains."
+The recipient of the 2014 award is Dr. Sara M. Butler for her seminar, "Creating Medieval Monsters."

 First-Year Seminars are required as part of the Common Curriculum, the broad range of courses in the liberal arts and sciences.
 The Common Curriculum teaches important foundational subject matter for your major study, gives you a broad education outside your major, preparing you for the demands of a complex world, and develops your understanding of human values and social justice.
 It offers you an educational experience you will not find at a state institution or other private schools.
 It is a large part of the “Loyola difference”—that is, it defines what makes our university and the education you receive here distinctive.